ingo/ingo.github.io/_recipes/braised_brisket_with_bourbon_peach_glaze.md

 ---
-title: Braised Brisket with Bourbon-Peach Glaze
+author: "Bon App\xE9tit"
 category: Entrees
-description: No one will fault you for seasoning brisket with salt and pepper, braising it in beer, and calling it a day.
-But follow chef Lee's method—which calls for a bath of stout, bourbon, and soy sauce; a glaze made with peach jam; and a side of easy homemade pickles if you'd like—and you're on the path to savory-and-sweet nirvana.
+description: "No one will fault you for seasoning brisket with salt and pepper, braising\
+  \ it in beer, and calling it a day.
+But follow chef Lee's method\u2014which calls\
+  \ for a bath of stout, bourbon, and soy sauce; a glaze made with peach jam; and\
+  \ a side of easy homemade pickles if you'd like\u2014and you're on the path to savory-and-sweet\
+  \ nirvana."
+image: braised_brisket_with_bourbon_peach_glaze.jpg
 size: 8-10 servings
+source: https://www.bonappetit.com/recipe/braised-brisket-with-bourbon-peach-glaze
 time: 6 hours
-author: Bon Appétit
-source: https://www.bonappetit.com/recipe/braised-brisket-with-bourbon-peach-glaze
+title: Braised Brisket with Bourbon-Peach Glaze
 ---
 ### Ingredients

 * Rub